United Center: History

+Design and construction

+The original construction of the arena cost $175 million.

-United Center's acoustics were designed to amplify noise to replicate "The Roar" – the din that made Chicago Stadium famous, especially during hockey games.
-During hockey season, the Blackhawks use an Allen Organ that is a replica of the old arena's famous Barton organ.
+The United Center's acoustics were designed to amplify noise to replicate "The Roar" – the din that made Chicago Stadium famous, especially during ice hockey games.
+The designers originally estimated that the United Center would be 80% as loud as the Chicago Stadium had been.
+To amplify noise, they placed angled steel panels around the top level in order to reflect noise back into the arena's bowl.

+During ice hockey season, the Blackhawks use an Allen TH323 Theatre Organ that is a replica of the Chicago Stadium's famous Barton organ.
 Recreating the old organ's notes took two years.